propensive/rapture/doc/json.md

 val j3 = json"""{ "j1": $j1, "j2": $j2 }"""
 ```

+Sometimes it is useful to eagerly force conversion of a `Json` value to the
+current JSON backend.
+This can be achieved in one of two ways:

+ - extract a `Json` type from the existing `Json` value, i.e. `jsonValue.as[Json]`
+ - construct a new `Json` value from the existing `Json` value, i.e. `Json(jsonValue)`

+These operations are equivalent, and usage is a matter of personal taste.
+If
+the value `jsonValue` is already represented by the currently-scoped JSON
+backend, these operations will be no-ops.

+Given that conversion happens seamlessly, on demand, the detail of which AST is
+used to represent the JSON is abstracted away from the user.
+It can, however,
+be revealed in a couple of ways:

+ - extracting an `Any` from the `Json` value using `jsonValue.as[Any]`; this
+   returns the underlying representation of the JSON value
+ - getting the `JsonAst` from the `Json` value using `Json.ast(jsonValue)`

 ## Outputting JSON

 Often, the easiest way to output JSON from the `Json` type is to call